bkokin/semester_1_capstone/README.md

     * The correlation between worldwide profit and production budget yielded a result of 68%.
 This is considered a strong positive correlation indicating that as the production budget increases, so does the profit.

 2. Obtaining and interpreting the confidence interval of the top genres
     * A confidence interval for the production budget of top movie genres was computed with a confidence level of 95%.
-The confidence interval resulted in bounds of $42774346.53 and $47899452.12.
+The confidence interval resulted in bounds of $149880980.81 and $168523019.19.

+3. Interpretation of Confidence Interval
-    * This indicates that we can be 95% confident that the true mean of the top profiting movie genres is contained within the range of $42774346.53 and $47899452.12.
+    * The confidence interval indicates that we can be 95% confident that the true mean of the top profiting movie genres is contained within the range of $149880980.81 and $168523019.19.

 ## Conclusion